raydiak/Inline-Lua/README.md

 This is also done when the end needs to be found for other operations like .list or slicing/indexing with Whatever ([\*]) and WhateverCode ([\*-1]).

-#### method hash ()
-#### method keys ()
-#### method values ()
-#### method kv ()
-#### method pairs ()

-These methods return a shallow copy of the table which is independent of the original Lua object.
-The structure returned is the same as the corresponding Hash methods, with the exception that .hash returns an object hash (Hash[Any,Any]) instead of Perl's default (Hash[Mu,Str]).
-This difference is entirely transparent if the values are stored via ordinary hash assignment (e.g. my %results = some-lua-func().hash), since the keys will be coerced to strings when being assigned to %results.

 #### method invoke ($method, Bool:D :$call = True, \*@args)

-Calls the named method and passes it @args, returning the result.
+Calls the named method using the table as the invocant, and passes it @args, returning the result.
 Notably, this is currently the only 100% guaranteed way to call a Lua method on a ::Table object which might be masked out by a Perl method.

-Besides a method name string, $method can also be an Inline::Lua::Function, or even any other callable perl object, which will pass the table along with @args into the routine.
-Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead.
+Besides a method name string, $method can also be an Inline::Lua::Function (or even any other callable perl object) which will be called directly instead of retrieving the method by name from the table.
+Passing a Callable directly is mainly intended to allow a method to be looked up before hand to skip the table key lookup, value return, and associated marshalling overhead of .invoke without rearranging the calling code by allowing method names and method objects to be used interchangably.

 Since it is ubiquitous in Perl 6 to expose attributes via accessors, calling .invoke on the name of something which contains a non-function value will return the value attached to that table key, effectively acting as an implicit accessor.
 When acting as an accessor, @args is ignored.
 If it is intended to retrieve the function as an Inline::Lua::Function rather than calling it, :!call can be passed.
-All of this paragraph also applies to ordinary-looking "$table.attr" method calls, but none of it applies to values returned from subscripting or other calls like Inline::Lua.run or .get-global().
+This also applies to ordinary-looking "$table.attr" method calls.

 #### method obj ()